ShedHelp

 • Your house will be more soundproof.
 By a lot.
 This is often one of the biggest surprises for people.

-• You will recoup the cost of the upgrade when you sell your house, most likely
+• You will recoup the cost of the upgrade when you sell your property, most likely